DIY Dish Soap Bar Recipe

 1. Scrap each dish into the compost to remove food remains before washing.

-2. To conserve water and energy fill a medium bowl with warm water instead of filling a big sink with hot water.
-Then place it in the top right corner of your sink.
+2. To conserve water and energy, fill a medium bowl with warm water instead of filling a big sink with hot water.
+Then, place it in the top right corner of your sink.

-3. Next, dip a plastic-free scrub brush designed for washing dishes, like these into the bowl of warm water.
+3. Next, dip a plastic-free scrub brush designed for washing dishes like these into the bowl of warm water.
 Rub the brush on the solid soap bar in a circular motion to suds up.
-(You can also lather the dish soap bar in the bowl of warm water or onto a damp dish cloth.)
+(You can also lather the dish soap bar in the bowl of warm water or onto a damp dishcloth.)

-4. Wash each dish away from the bowl of water by cleaning with the suds up scrub brush.
+4. Wash each dish away from the bowl of water by cleaning with the suds-up scrub brush.
 Since none of the dirty dishes go in the water, the water stays much cleaner!
 Repeat dipping the scrub brush in the water bowl and suds up more as needed with solid dish soap.

 As you can see there are a few different ways to use solid dish soap.
 But, no matter which way you go about it, you’re already making a sustainable choice using an eco friendly dish soap bar!